How to Write a Permit Authorization Letter (Template)

 A vague authorization letter is an invitation for rejection.
 The purpose of this document is to provide absolute clarity on who is allowed to do what on your behalf.
 If a permit official has to guess at your intentions, they will likely deny the request to be safe.
 Be precise with every detail: the full legal names of all parties, the exact property address, and the specific permit you are applying for.
 Don’t just say “the property on Main Street”; use the full address and parcel ID number.
 This level of detail creates a clear, professional record that officials can process quickly.

-Forgetting the Timeframe and Scope
+Forgetting to Define the Timeframe

 Granting someone indefinite permission is risky.
 Your authorization letter should always include a clear timeframe, like a specific start and end date, or state that it’s valid for the project’s duration.
 Equally important is defining the scope.
 Clearly list the exact actions your agent can take.
 Can they only submit paperwork, or can they also speak with inspectors and approve minor changes?
 Being explicit about the scope of the authorization prevents misunderstandings, protects you from unintended actions taken on your behalf, and gives the permitting office confidence in the document.

-Notarization and Authentication Errors
+Making Notarization Errors

 Many Florida building departments require an authorization letter to be notarized.
 A notary public’s seal verifies your identity and confirms you signed the document willingly, which is a crucial step for legal accountability.
 Submitting a letter without a required notarization is a surefire way to get it rejected, forcing you to start over.
 Before drafting the letter, always check the specific requirements of your local municipality.
 Taking a few extra minutes to find a notary and get the letter properly authenticated will save you from weeks of potential delays down the road.

-Using Vague or Ambiguous Language
+Using Unclear or Ambiguous Language

 Words matter, especially in a legal document.
 Avoid ambiguous phrases like “handle all permit matters.”
 Instead, use direct, active language to describe the authorized tasks.
 For example: “is authorized to submit the application for building permit #XYZ, attend plan review meetings, and retrieve the approved permit upon issuance.”
 This leaves no room for interpretation.
 By being specific, you ensure everyone understands the exact limits of the authority you have granted.
 Our team manages these details daily through our permit expediting services, ensuring every document is precise.